 How do we talk about money and shared assets in our relationships?
 Why is money reported as the # 1 source of stress and a leading cause of divorce?
 Why do generational transfers go wrong, and the proverb "From shirtsleeves to shirtsleeves in three generations" is still prevalent today?

 Nothing matters more than family.
-And yet throughout her years as a financial advisor, she saw relationships broken and families shattered over money problems.
+And yet throughout my years as a financial advisor, I saw relationships broken and families shattered over money problems.
 Financial advisors are not trained in relational issues and most therapists do not specialize in money issues.
 There is a tremendous void in getting help.
 It is the final taboo in our culture.

-That’s why she created MADRE.
-With deep knowledge of personal financial issues and a heart to help individuals and families develop healthy money relationships, She knew she could help families solve money conflicts before they erupt.
-With communication, trust and counsel, families overcome money challenges—and thrive.
+That’s why I created MADRE.
+With deep knowledge of personal financial issues and a heart to help women and families develop healthy money relationships.
+With intentional communication, trust and counsel, women can overcome money challenges—and thrive.

 The name "MADRE?"
 An acronym for MONEY, ASSETS & DURABLE RELATIONSHIPS.
-It defines Maureen; financial advisor, teacher, coach and most importantly, mother!
-The purpose and mission is to help achieve financial wellbeing, one family at a time.
+It defines me; financial advisor, teacher, coach and most importantly, mother.
+The purpose and mission is to help achieve financial well-being, one woman at a time.
 Money and Relationships; we all have a story to tell.
-Maureen is here to listen.
+I am here to listen.